NovitaSari04/NovitaSari04/README.md

 ### Hi there!
 I'm Novita 👋

-- 🔭 Currently a Data Engineer Awardee at IYKRA Data Fellowship Program 2020
+- Currently a Data Engineer Awardee at IYKRA Data Fellowship Program 2020

-- 👯 I’m looking to collaborate on ...

-- 🌱 Currently reading  ...
+- Currently reading Storytelling with Data: A Data Visualization Guide for Business Professionals by Cole Nussbaumer Knaflic

+- Currently learning SQL for Business Analysts track at DataCamp

+- Best way to reach me is via LinkedIn

 <!--
 **NovitaSari04/NovitaSari04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... 🔭 👯

 - 👯 I’m looking to collaborate on ...